 The nfs-storage Plug-in is almost the simplest Storage Type supported by openQRM.
-An exported directory includinga server's root-file-system content is enough for openQRM to enable resource booting directly from a NFS Storage- Server.
+An exported directory includinga server's root-file-system content is enough for This Plug-in integrates Dell's Equallogic Storage Appliance into the openQRM framework.
+It supports seamless management of Equallogic Storage Systems and the capability to boot resources directly from the EqualLogic's iSCSI Luns.

+• netapp-storage

+openQRM to enable resource booting directly from a NFS Storage- Server.
 Server-images on NFS (NFSROOT) providing a generic transfer layer so they are a very good candidate for server-image-templates which are then automatically transferred to e.g., iSCSI Luns, AOE Volumes or even to local block-devices.

-• local-storage
+local-storage

 The local-storage is an exceptional Storage Plug-in in openQRM.
 It consist of a NFS Storage-Server with an underlaying Logical Volume Management (LVM) taking care of the supports for rapid cloning.
 Its deployment mechanism provides a "grab", "deploy" and "un-deploy" life-cycle for resources.
 Its "grab" stage transfers the content of all attached Hard disks of a resource to the remote NFS Storage location using a binary image format (dd).
-The "deploy" stage of the local-storage Plugin re-transmits those binary server-images back to the local Hard disks of the same or other resources.
+The "deploy" stage of the local-storage Plug-in re-transmits those binary server-images back to the local Hard disks of the same or other resources.
 With its "un-deploy" stage which automatically updates the server-image on the Storage in case the involved appliance is stopped it keeps a 1:1 relation between the specific server-image on the remote Storage and the local Hard disk of a specific resource deployed via an appliance.